fluent/fluentd-docs-gitbook/plugins/output/rewrite_tag_filter.md

 ## FAQ

-### With rewrite-tag-filter, logs are not forwarded.
+### With `rewrite-tag-filter`, logs are not forwarded.
 Why?

-If you have following configuration, it doesn't work:
+If you have the following configuration, it doesn't work:

 ```
 <match app.**>